duarteguilherme/autobounds/README.md

 To install it in your machine, clone this repo and use python -m pip install .

 Development is currently being conducted by Guilherme Duarte, Dean Knox, and Kai Cooper.
-Substantial contributions were made by
+Code contributions were also made by Lisa Schulze-Bergkamen and Jeremy Zucker.